ICTQual AB Level 3 Diploma in QC Piping Inspector

 Quality Control Checklist Management and Non‑Conformance Handling

-• Learners will detect non‑conformities and document them systematically.
+• Detect non-conformities and document them systematically.

 Codes, Standards, and Inspection Planning (ASME B31.3, API Guidance)